 - Ensuring that the Ethics Department was directly involved in the corporate initiatives related to addressing COVID-19 (e.g. discussions on vaccines, or on return to work).

 - Performing root cause analysis not only on identified misconduct cases but also on situations where staff requested advice or authorization from the Ethics Department, to identify emerging trends or emerging risks.

 A major part of the Bank’s effort centered around ensuring that the E&C team members could do their work unimpeded, remain connected as a team, and support each other while working from home.
 This meant making sure the Bank’s IT platform could accommodate all of the E&C department’s activities and enable team members to work seamlessly.
 As not all team members work in the same time zone or country, connecting in various ways was hugely important.
 There were monthly team meetings with Dajani, virtual happy hours, lighthearted quizzes, as well as informal check-ins that included openhearted discussion of personal welfare, challenges, and other concerns.
 A weekly newsletter kept team members abreast of business developments and Chief Ethics Officer’s activities.

 The World Bank’s story is one of several case studies in LRN’s 2021 Ethics & Compliance Program Effectiveness Report: Meeting the COVID-19 Challenge, which surveyed nearly 650 ethics, compliance, and legal executives, and experts at companies and organizations around the world with at least 1,000 employees.
-Listen in on May 11 to hear LRN’s Susan Divers discuss the report’s key findings with Jorge Dajani, Chief Ethics Officer at the World Bank Group, and learn what lies ahead for the Bank’s E&C team.
+To learn more about the report and the World Bank's E&C plans, listen to our webinar where LRN’s Susan Divers discusses key findings with Jorge Dajani, Chief Ethics Officer at the World Bank Group.

 About the Author